Product Configuration

 Play message

-This behaviour allows to simply play a voice prompts, previously created in MP3 or WAV format and uploaded from web portal.
+This behavior allows to simply play a voice prompts, previously created in MP3 or WAV format and uploaded from web portal.

 Dial in

-Dial-in behavior allows caller party to enter the digit of the internal number/extension to be connected to.
-You can define the minimum and maximum number of digits to be collected, a timeout, and if the caller must press # to terminate digits collection.
+Dial-in behavior invites caller party to enter the digit of the internal number/extension to be connected to.
+You can define the minimum and maximum number of digits to be collected, a timeout, and if the caller must hit "#" to terminate digits collection.

 Conversational IVR